mrazomej/phd/src/chapter_04/section_15_steadystate.md

 flow cytometry).
 While it does look like there is a steady increase in fold-change from 0 to 4 hours, it seems to level off past this time point.
-However, there was also a large degree of variation in our measurements, making it difficult to say that fold-change is not changing over time.
+However, there was also a large degree of variation in our measurements, making it difficult to say that the fold-change is not changing over time.

-In [@Fig:ch4_fig33] we also plot the raw fluorescence values against the measured OD$_{600nm}$ values.
+In [@Fig:ch4_fig33], we also plot the raw fluorescence values against the measured OD$_{600nm}$ values.
 The variation is rather large, but it does appear that the overall expression is relatively constant across two decades of OD$_{600nm}$.